Tony-Mok/DjangoWebsite/README.md

 # DjangoWebsite

-It is a group assignment for software engineering course.
+It is a group assignment for software engineering course in 2017.
 Not for business use.
+Copyright by Endeavor.

 ## About this tutor-broking system demo:
 ### 1. Booking a tutorial session via the platform: